DefGuard/docs/deployment-strategies/amis-and-aws-cloudformation/README.md

 #### Setting up your domains

 The template will provision two domains: `InternalProxyALBDNSName` and `PublicProxyALBDNSName` .
-The public domain points to the Defguard Proxy instance's reverse proxy, and the internal one to Core's.
+The public domain points to the Defguard Edge instance's reverse proxy, and the internal one to Core's.

 <figure><img src="../../.gitbook/assets/image (25).png" alt=""><figcaption></figcaption></figure>